 It is situated in the west region of Mana Pools, within a private concession and along the banks of the Zambezi River.

 The main areas of camp are positioned among acacia and mahogany trees, with superb views of the river escarpment.
 A comfortable lounge, a dining room with a large table, a library and a bar are housed within a building constructed from local materials.
 Outside, wooden decking leads onto a platform over the river, where guests like to sit and watch the sunset and the night sky.
 The camp also boasts an infinity pool, surrounded by sunloungers.
 Finally, there is an open-air bathtub on the river bank, for the ultimate in relaxation!

-The guest accommodation at Ruckomechi is connected to the main building via low-level walkways.
+The guest accommodation at Wilderness Ruckomechi is connected to the main building via low-level walkways.
 There are ten tents in total – seven twins, two doubles and a two-bedroom family tent.
 All are made from canvas, with fine-mesh windows to protect against insects while letting the breeze blow through.
 Interior décor features local art and some pleasant rustic touches, while furniture includes bedside tables, a writing table, a wardrobe and a sumptuous leather chair!
 En-suite bathrooms are open plan and consist of flush toilet, mokoro-shaped washbasin and outdoor shower.
 All tents have a veranda overlooking the river, complete with comfy chairs.

 - Game drives take place during early morning and late afternoon, offering guests a great opportunity to get to know the wildlife of the area – elephant are particularly prevalent here!
 Lion, leopard, cheetah, zebra and antelope are numerous too.
 Nature walks are equally breathtaking, especially along the banks of the river to view its hippo and crocodile.